If only Apple’s Voice Memos did transcription

 I often have an idea for a blog post on my way to or from work.
 It’s easy to get the idea out if I’m sitting on the bus or Metro, but if I’m walking, typing out the outline for a blog post isn’t the easiest.
 This is where dictation comes in.

 I thought I might be able to hack my way around it.
 Maybe a Siri Shortcut that transcribed a memo?
 Nope.
-Maybe I could play a memo on my Mac (now the they sync to Voice Memos on Catalina) with my phone held up to the speaker, iA Writer open and dictation enabled?
+Maybe I could play a memo on my Mac (now that they sync to Voice Memos on Catalina) with my phone held up to the speaker, iA Writer open and dictation enabled?
 Really…?

 So imagine my jealousy when Google announced that the new Pixel 4 phone transcribes your dictations into text.